truthtellingstudy/beautiful-jekyll/bibliography.md

 J. Abeler, A. Becker, and A. Falk.
 Representative evidence on lying costs.
-Journal of Public Economics, 113:96–104, 2014. [link](http://www.sciencedirect.com/science/article/pii/S0047272714000061)
+Journal of Public Economics, 113:96–104, 2014. [direct link](http://www.sciencedirect.com/science/article/pii/S0047272714000061)

 J. Abeler.
 A reporting experiment with Chinese professionals. mimeo, 2015.